confluentinc/examples/ccloud/docs/index.rst

     :alt: image

-By default, it runs with Confluent Cloud Schema Registry which you must have configured prior to running.
+By default, the demo runs with Confluent Cloud Schema Registry which you must have enabled prior to running.
-If you choose to not use Confluent Cloud Schema Registry and instead want to run with a local Schema Registry, in `start.sh` or `start-docker.sh`, set `USE_CONFLUENT_CLOUD_SCHEMA_REGISTRY=0`.
+If you choose to not use Confluent Cloud Schema Registry and instead want to run with a local Schema Registry, in `start.sh` or `start-docker.sh`, set `USE_CONFLUENT_CLOUD_SCHEMA_REGISTRY=false`.

 .. note:: This is a demo environment and has many services running on one host.
 Do not use this demo in production, and do not use `confluent cli` in production.
 This is meant exclusively to easily demo the |cp| and |ccloud| with KSQL.